Midburn/resque-me/README.md

 - Run `bundle install` to install dependencies.
 - Run server using: `bundle exec puma -p 3000 -C puma.rb`

-> **NOTICE**: use the `MIN_THREADS` & `MAX_THREADS` to set the number of puma threads to run on each api instance.
+> **NOTICE**: use the `MIN_THREADS` & `MAX_THREADS` env variables to set the number of puma threads to run on each api instance.
 For our need and since concurrency *was not* a concern with this simple solution & for our infrastructure, we found that each server may run very high (60+) amount of threads.

 ##### Redis Server